microsoft/MPPC23-Power-Platform-Design/README.md

-# 🔌 Build Engaging Solutions Across Power Platform Using Human-Centered Design Principles
+## 🔌 Build Engaging Solutions Across Power Platform Using Human-Centered Design Principles

-> [!NOTE]

-> This repository is for the "Build Engaging Solutions Across Power Platform Using Human-Centered Design Principles" workshop at the Microsoft Power Platform Conference on Sunday, October 1st, in Las Vegas.
+This repository is for the "Build Engaging Solutions Across Power Platform Using Human-Centered Design Principles" workshop at the Microsoft Power Platform Conference on Sunday, October 1st, in Las Vegas.

 ![Microsoft Power Platform Conference Logo](./ppc-logo.svg)